w3c/wai-intro-atag/content/no-code.md

 ### Everyone Can Create Accessible Multimedia Content

 <p class="persona"><strong>Persona: </strong>
   Dacso runs a mechanics shop.
+He has a website where he shows how they fix cars and motorbikes.
 </p>
 <div class="quotes">
   <ul>